kamilbn/Set-of-mini-projects/README.md

 Program at start ask user to choose one of five mini program.
 Every program leads user, what should do.

+## How to run the script

+python main.py

 ## Screenshot